The Poppies Room

 Children naturally learn through what they see in the world.
 Teachers create a developmentally appropriate environment for each child to play, create, move, experiment and express themselves.
 Children are active learners and need opportunities for choice, independence, and learning through play with real materials in hands-on direct ways.
-Children’s activities, materials and classroom curriculum are based on individual development: socially, emotionally, physically, and intellectually.
-Children are provided a balance of indoor and outdoor time, active and quiet time and individual, small and large group play.
+Children’s activities, materials, and classroom curriculum are based on individual development: socially, emotionally, physically, and intellectually.
+Children are provided a balance of indoor and outdoor time, active and quiet time and individual, small, and large group play.

 Children need routine and continuity in the classroom and with adults, so we create consistency in the classroom through predictable schedules and activities.
 Children express a range of emotions as a natural part of their development.
-We identify and acknowledge these emotions, and create opportunities for children to express them in healthy, constructive ways.
+We identify and acknowledge these emotions and create opportunities for children to express them in healthy, constructive ways.
 Children model what they see.
-Teachers treat children and other staff with respect, kindness and empathy.
+Teachers treat children and other staff with respect, kindness, and empathy.
 Children are learning how to participate in group activities, get along with peers and develop trust for other adults.
 We support this task by creating opportunities for meaningful interactions with others, nurturing friendships, and teaching conflict resolution skills at every age.
 Children express creativity and self-expression through open-ended activities and experiences.
-Creative, child-directed play is encouraged in many forms such as drawing, painting, music, building, role play and more.
+Creative, child-directed play is encouraged in many forms such as drawing, painting, music, building, role play, and more.

+Hello, my name is Andrea.
 I have been working at The Learning Gardens since August 2011.
 I have my Bachelor of Science Degree in Psychology with a Clinical Counseling Concentration from Edgewood College.
 I also have my Wisconsin Department of Public Instruction teaching license.
-I was previously a nanny for seven years, a lead teacher for the YMCA after school program and I taught and designed my own art classes for two years at the Maple Bluff Village Center.
+I was previously a nanny for seven years, a lead teacher for the YMCA after school program, and I taught and designed my own art classes for two years at the Maple Bluff Village Center.
 I look forward to having you and your child as a part of the Poppy classroom!